Erythronium

+Taxonomy

+It was published by Carl Linnaeus in 1753 with Erythronium dens-canis L. as the type species.

 Species

 Erythronium includes about 20–30 species of hardy spring-flowering perennial plants with long, tooth-like bulbs.
 Slender stems carry pendent flowers with recurved tepals in shades of cream, yellow, pink and mauve.
 Species are native to forests and meadows in temperate regions of the Northern Hemisphere.

 Formerly included

 Two species names were coined using the name Erythronium but have since been reclassified to other taxa.